 Madsen Center #213

-Dr. Hallenbeck teaches courses in foundations of American education, learning disabilities, and curriculum and instruction for students with disabilities.
+Dr. Hallenbeck teaches courses in foundations of American education, learning disabilities, and IEP development.
 Prior to joining the Augustana faculty, he taught high school English in Michigan for six years and secondary level special education in Iowa for 16 years.
 His primary area of research interest is effective writing instruction for students with severe writing disabilities; he has conducted writing instruction research in both special education and general education classrooms.
 Dr. Hallenbeck received his Ph.D. in special education from Michigan State University.

 Dr. Perry C. Hanavan

 Madsen Center #219

 Dr. Perry C. Hanavan teaches Introduction to Audiology, Introduction to Aural Rehabilitation, Speech Science I, Speech Science II, Anatomy and Physiology of Speech Processes, and Technology in Education.
 His interests include audiologic rehabilitation, hearing assistive technologies, and technology applications in education and communication disorders.
 He received his B.A. and M.A. from the University of Northern Colorado and his Au.D. from Central Michigan University.